s25rawlins/mev-burn-indexer/README.md

 - Success and failure status
 - Computational resources consumed
 - Account balance changes for both SOL and SPL tokens
+- Profit and loss (PnL) analysis with balance change tracking

 All data is stored in PostgreSQL with proper indexing for efficient analysis.
-The application includes a complete monitoring stack with Prometheus metrics and Grafana dashboards for real-time visibility into bot operations and system health.
+The application includes a complete monitoring stack with Prometheus metrics and Grafana dashboards for real time visibility into bot operations, system health, and profitability metrics.

 ## Prerequisites